-- We will appropriately monitor internet use on all school provided devices and networks.
-This is achieved by physical monitoring (supervision) and monitoring internet and web access (reviewing logfile information) - All users will be informed that use of our devices and networks can/will be monitored and that all monitoring is in line with data protection, human rights and privacy legislation. - If a concern is identified via our monitoring approaches: - Where the concern relates to pupils, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection, acceptable use, and behaviour policies. - Where the concern relates to staff, it will be reported to the Principal (or chair of governors if the concern relates to the Principal), in line with our staff behavior/ allegations policy. - Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Kent Police via 101, NCA-CEOP, LADO or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal.
+- O Staff sign and agree to the laptop policy and use protocol. - All users will be informed that use of our devices and networks can/will be monitored and that all monitoring is in line with data protection, human rights and privacy legislation.
+Please see our Acceptable Use of Technology Policy and Staff Code of Conduct. - If a concern is identified via our monitoring approaches: - Where the concern relates to pupils, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as Safeguarding/child protection, acceptable use, and behaviour policies. - Where the concern relates to staff, it will be reported to the Principal (or chair of governors if the concern relates to the Principal/Executive Principal),DSL/HR in line with our Whistleblowing Polcy. - Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Kent Police via 101, NCA-CEOP, LADO or Kent Integrated Children's Services.